Regan-Boreland/ApexMMA/README.md

 #### Footer
 * The footer is the section below the main content of the page, which is also on all pages of the website.
-* The footer contains an adress and four social media links to the main social media platforms.
+* The footer contains an address and four social media links to the main social media platforms.

 ![footer](assets/images/readme-images/footer.png)